Enoxlaalu/CI-CD/README.md

-# Simple CI/CD set up
+# Simple CI/CD set up using GitHub Actions and Netlify